meisl/discrete-nor-logic-clock/7-seg-decoders/Formal-languages.md

 ---
 [^1]: Well, I just "curried" the problem... (sorry for the rather nerdy joke, just couldn't resist)

-[^2]: The language contains exactly one word, which is the infinite sequence of "x"s
+[^2]: The language contains exactly one word, namely the infinite sequence of "x"s